 Call us at 415-554-6134 or email investSF@sfgov.org

 The City has joined with community partners to repurpose existing funds for a new COVID-19 mini-grant program focused on delivering relief to small businesses in historically underserved communities and women-owned businesses.
 Eligibility and award amounts vary by neighborhood, ranging between $1,000-$10,000.
 The funds may be used to support expenses such as payroll, rent, and utilities, or to supplement income resulting from a direct loss of business revenue.
-Neighborhood awards will be announced on June 1, 2020.
-The Women's Grant awards will be announced at a later date.
+Neighborhood awards were announced on June 1, 2020.
+The Women's Entrepreneurship Grant closed on June 15, 2020, and awards will be announced soon.

 Neighborhood Mini-Grants Eligibility

 ✺ Must be located within a target neighborhood boundary or be a woman-owned business

 ✺ Must be a for-profit business with an SF license or permit

 ✺ Have temporarily closed, or have evidence of at least 25% loss of revenue

 Note: Independent contractors who are 100% women-owned, OR who live in the Bayview or Fillmore may be eligible.

 As of 5/22/20, the following grant programs are closed: Bayview, Calle 24, Excelsior, Japantown, Lower Fillmore, Mission Street, OMI, Tenderloin.
 Awards were announced on June 1, 2020.